ipapi-is/ipapi/README.md

 ## ASN Database

+An autonomous system (AS) is a large network or group of networks with a single routing policy.
+Each AS is assigned a unique ASN, which is a number that identifies the autonomous system (AS).

+Most IP addresses belong to an AS.
+There are many different reasons why ASN metadata can be useful.

-For offline ASN data access, the [**ASN Database**](https://ipapi.is/asn.html) is provided.
+For that reason, the [ASN Database](https://ipapi.is/asn.html) is provided for free.
 The ASN database includes all assigned and allocated AS numbers by IANA and respective meta information.
+The database furthermore contains unassigned and inactive ASNs.

-The database is updated several times per week.
-For active ASN's (at least one route/prefix assigned to the AS), the database includes rich meta information.
+The ASN database is updated several times per week.
+For active ASNs (at least one route/prefix assigned to the AS), the database includes rich meta information.
 For example, the provided information for the ASN `50673` would be:

 ```JavaScript
 "50673": {